Then + Now: The Cast of ‘Legally Blonde’

 Then: Luke Wilson played Emmett, the good-hearted young lawyer who fell in love with Elle and helped to win her case.
 Around this time, Wilson also had major roles in ‘Charlie’s Angels,’ ‘The Royal Tenenbaums’ and ‘Alex and Emma.’

 Now: As part of the ‘Frat Pack’ group of comedians (other members include Will Ferrell, Vince Vaughn and Wilson’s older brother, Owen), Wilson went on to star in successful comedies with his fellow brethren, including ‘Old School’ and ‘Anchorman.’
-Next up for Wilson: reprising his role as Frank Vitchard in the much-anticipated sequel, ‘Anchorman 2.’
+In addition to a steady stream of film role’s he also starred in Showtime’s 2016 series Roadies.

 Selma Blair (Vivian Kensington)